-- The factors always comprise a couple of pairs that refer to as “Alleles”.
+- The factors always comprise a couple of pairs are called “Alleles”.

 - In two dissimilar alleles, one will show dominant characters, and the other will show recessive traits.
 The dominant factor will always mask the recessive form.

-Therefore, the law of dominance can define as the first law of inheritance that states the expression of only one form of a trait in the first filial generation, if there will be monohybrid cross between the heterozygous genes.
-In the first filial generation, one parental gene will be expressed in an offspring.
-In a second filial generation, both the parental characters will appear by giving a phenotypic ratio of 3:1.
+Therefore, the law of dominance is defined as the first law of inheritance that states the expression of only one form of a trait in the first filial generation during the monohybrid cross between the heterozygous genes.
+In the first filial generation, one parental gene will be expressed in offspring.
+In a second filial generation, both the parental characters will appear with a phenotypic ratio of 3:1.

 Law of Segregation

-- A gene carry a couple of alleles that are generally two in number.
+- A gene carries a couple of alleles that are generally two in number.

-- Gametes are produced after meiosis cell division that will cause segregation of gene which remains each gamete with one member of an allele.
+- Gametes are produced after meiosis cell division, which will cause segregation of gene that remains each gamete with one member of an allele.

-- An organism always inherited with the two factors (dominant and recessive) for a single trait.
+- An organism always inherited the two factors (dominant and recessive) for a single trait.

-- If the two allelic pairs of the gene are different like (Tt), then the dominant factor (T) will be expressed over the recessive factor (t).
-If the two allelic pairs of the gene are similar by possessing two dominant alleles, then it will inherit homozygous dominant traits.
-Similarly, if the two allelic pairs of the gene possessing two recessive alleles, than it will inherit homozygous recessive traits.
+- If the two allelic pairs of the gene are different like (Tt), the dominant factor (T) will be expressed over the recessive factor (t).
+If the two allelic pairs of the gene are similar by possessing two dominant alleles, then genes will inherit homozygous dominant traits.
+Similarly, if the two allelic pairs of the gene possessing two recessive alleles, then genes will inherit homozygous recessive traits.

 Law of Incomplete dominance

-After performing repeated experiments on pea plant, Mendel experimented on other plants by taking different traits, where he found that the progeny formed in F-1 generation did not show any features of the P-generation.
+After performing repeated experiments on pea plant, Mendel experimented on other plants by taking different traits.
+He found that the progeny formed in the F-1 generation did not show any features of the P-generation.

 To explain the law of incomplete dominance, Mendel performed crossing over between the red coloured (RR) and white coloured (rr) flowers of Antirrhinum species.

-The two breeds ‘RR’ and ‘rr’ after crossing over produced pink coloured flowers in the first filial generation with a genotype ‘Rr’.
-On self-pollination of ‘Rr’, the genotype ratio (1:2:1) will be same as of the law of dominance, but the phenotypic ratio (3:1) will change into 1:2:1.
+The two breeds ‘RR’ and ‘rr’, after crossing over, produced pink coloured flowers in the first filial generation with a genotype ‘Rr’.
+On self-pollination of ‘Rr’, the genotype ratio (1:2:1) will be the same as the law of dominance, but the phenotypic ratio (3:1) will change into 1:2:1.